Last modified: Aug 14, 2024

 Porsche Taycan Rotor with permanent magnets

-Typical the rotor has 6 or 8 magnetic poles.
+Typically, the rotor has 6 or 8 magnetic poles.

-Stator: The stator is the stationary part of the motor and consists of windings that are wound around the stator poles.
+Stator: The stator is the stationary part of the motor and consists of windings wound around the stator poles.
 These windings are usually made of copper and are supplied with alternating current (AC) to create a magnetic field that interacts with the rotor.

 Porsche Taycan Stator

 Commutation: The PMSM relies on electronic commutation to control the direction and speed of the motor.
-Sensors, such as Hall effect sensors or encoders, are used to detect the position of the rotor and provide feedback to the motor controller.
+Sensors, such as Hall effect sensors or encoders, detect the position of the rotor and provide feedback to the motor controller.
 Based on this feedback, the motor controller determines when and how to switch the stator windings on and off to create a rotating magnetic field that drives the rotor.

-Torque production: As the rotating magnetic field generated by the stator interacts with the permanent magnets on the rotor, it exerts a torque on the rotor, causing it to rotate.
+Torque Production: As the rotating magnetic field generated by the stator interacts with the permanent magnets on the rotor, it exerts torque on the rotor, causing it to rotate.
 The torque produced by the motor can be controlled by adjusting the amplitude and frequency of the stator current, which in turn determines the strength and speed of the rotating magnetic field.

-Power supply: PMSMs require a power supply that can provide the appropriate AC voltage and frequency to the stator windings.
+Power Supply: PMSMs require a power supply that can provide the appropriate AC voltage and frequency to the stator windings.
 This is typically achieved using an inverter, which converts a DC voltage from a power source, such as a battery or a power grid, into the required AC voltage and frequency for the motor.

 In summary, a PMSM uses permanent magnets on the rotor, stator windings, electronic commutation, and synchronization techniques to generate a rotating magnetic field that drives the rotor and produces mechanical rotation.
 The torque and speed of the motor can be controlled by adjusting the amplitude and frequency of the stator current using an inverter and a motor controller.